syncfusion-content/blazor-docs/blazor/linear-gauge/events.md

 ---
 layout: post
 title: Events in Blazor Linear Gauge Component | Syncfusion
-description: Learn about Events in Blazor Linear Gauge component of Syncfusion, and more details.
+description: Learn here all about Events in Syncfusion Blazor Linear Gauge component and more.
 platform: Blazor
 control: Linear Gauge
 documentation: ug
 ---

-# Events
+# Events in Blazor Linear Gauge Component

 ## Using events in Linear Gauge component